CoryMcCartan/conformalbayes/README.md

 calibrated predictive intervals for Bayesian models, following the approach in [Barber et al. (2021)](https://doi.org/10.1214/20-AOS1965).
-These intervals are calculated efficiently using importance sampling for the leave-out-one residuals.
+These intervals are calculated efficiently using importance sampling for the leave-one-out residuals.
 By default, the intervals will also reflect the relative uncertainty in the Bayesian model, using the locally-weighted conformal methods of [Lei et al. (2018)](https://doi.org/10.1080/01621459.2017.1307116).